Skip to main content

 Why states say the ruling is harmful

-The states involved in the lawsuit claim the federal government’s decision could reduce access to graduate healthcare education and negatively impact patient care nationwide.
+The states involved in the lawsuit claim the federal government’s decision may reduce access to graduate healthcare education and negatively impact patient care nationwide.

-Many advanced nursing programs are expensive due to clinical training requirements, faculty shortages, simulation labs, and accreditation standards.
-Tuition for some advanced nursing programs, like certified registered nurse anesthetist (CRNA) programs, can exceed six figures before accounting for living expenses.
+Many advanced nursing programs are costly because of clinical training requirements, faculty shortages, simulation labs, and accreditation standards.
+Tuition for some career pathways, like certified registered nurse anesthetist (CRNA) programs, can exceed six figures before accounting for living expenses.

-According to the lawsuit, enforcing nursing student loan caps could force many students to either abandon their educational goals or turn to private student loans, which often come with higher interest rates and fewer borrower protections.
+According to the lawsuit, enforcing nursing student loan caps may force some students to either abandon their educational goals or rely on private student loans, which often carry higher interest rates and fewer borrower protections.

-Several states specifically warned that the policy may disproportionately affect rural healthcare systems already struggling to recruit providers.
+Several states specifically warned that the policy can disproportionately affect rural healthcare systems already struggling to recruit providers.
+Advanced practice nurses frequently serve in underserved communities where physician shortages remain severe.
+In many rural areas, nurse practitioners (NPs) often function as primary care providers and help fill critical gaps.

 Why nursing organizations are supporting the lawsuit